shameemz/babel-plugin-variable-path-resolver/README.md

 ### Options

 - `envName`: Environment variable name used to determine the current running config
-- `sites`: A map of configs for each environment, where the keys will be replaced with the values on resolving the path
+- `vars`: A map of configs for each environment, where the keys will be replaced with the values on resolving the path
-- `sites` - `default` is used for resolving the path if the target file not present.
+- `vars` - `default` is used for resolving the path if the target file not present.
 - `extensions`: An array of extensions used in the resolver.
 Override the default extensions (`['.js', '.jsx', '.es', '.es6', '.mjs']`).
 - `transformFunctions`: Array of functions and methods that will have their first argument transformed.
 By default those methods are: `require`, `require.resolve`, `System.import`, `jest.genMockFromModule`, `jest.mock`, `jest.unmock`, `jest.doMock`, `jest.dontMock`.